kolov/pepper/docs/README.md

 ## Demo

-`sbt demo/run` starts simmple server , where the only endpoint is protected with this rule:
+The demo module defines a simple server, where the only endpoint is protected with this rule:

 ```scala
 val routes = StatusRoute.statusEndpoint